marbocub/network-equipment/README.md

     composer require marbocub/network-equipment

-### Quick start example for Telnet client
+### Quick start example for telnet client

-Once installed, you can use the following example to get and display interface status of Cisco IOS network switch.
+The following example login to a Cisco IOS switch to get and display the interface status:

     <?php
     require_once("vendor/autoload.php");